GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ## Build the extension {: #build }

-To start, create a new directory called `Reading time` that will hold the extension's files.
+To start, create a new directory called `reading-time` that will hold the extension's files.
 If you prefer, you can download the complete source code on [Github][github-reading-time].

 ### Step 1: Add information about the extension {: #step-1 }